What is DTV?

-Most publications give instructions for measuring DTV.
-The typical steps involve making 6 to 8 measurements at a certain distance from the edge of the rotor and then comparing these measurements to one another.
-If they vary by more than .0005” the rotor has excessive DTV.
-Measurements this small can only be accurately done in a laboratory environment.
+Most publications give instructions for measuring the DTV.
+Normally, the steps involve making 6-8 measurements at a specified distance from the edge of the rotor.
+Next, it’ll typically have a chart for you to compare the measurements with each other.
+In some cases, the measurements will show more than .0005″.
+Because of this, we know that the rotor has excessive DTV.
+Because the measurement is so small, it can only be observed in a laboratory environment.

-You CANNOT measure thickness variation at the shop level.
-You must rely on the symptom it produces to know whether you have it.
+Bonus Tip: You CANNOT measure thickness variation at the shop level.
+Because of this, you must rely on the symptom it produces to in order to know whether you have it or not.

 More Mechanic Help